thegreydev/instagram-mass-dm-tools/README.md

 - Bulk Messaging: The script sends a direct message to a list of users by their usernames.
 It uses client.direct_send() to send the message to each user’s ID.

-- Scraping Followers and Following: The script fetches the followers or following of a given username, stores the usernames in a dictionary, and writes them to a text file (followers.txt or following.txt).
+- Scraping Followers and Following: The script fetches the followers or following of a given username, stores the usernames in a dictionary, and writes them to a text file (followers.txt or following.txt)

 developer: https://t.me/pysmart